Is There a Dimmer Outlook Ahead for American Express Company?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-When we switch over and look at the enterprise to sales, we see a ratio of 3.06, with the company’s debt to enterprise value settled at 0.45.
+Currently, EBITDA for the company is 7.60B with total debt to EBITDA at 4.23.
+When we switch over and look at the enterrpise to sales, we see a ratio of 3.06, with the company’s debt to enterprise value settled at 0.45.
 The receivables turnover for the company is 0.82 and the total asset turnover is 0.24.